nghiant2710/docs/edison-alpine-python/README-short.txt

-The Python buildpack image for Python apps for Intel Edison.
+The Python buildpack image for Python apps.